Skip to main content

 • E-good or e-service

 They’re essentially all the same thing.
-For the sake of this article, we’re going to stick with the term “digital good”.
+For the sake of this article, we’re going to stick with the term “digital product” or occasionally “digital service.”

-The truth is that the definition of “digital good” is elastic.
-Any place you go in the world, and within the 50 states of the US, will have its own version of the definition, making small additions or omissions in what’s considered a digital good.
-For example, some jurisdictions consider online newspaper subscriptions to be digital goods, and other places don’t.
+The truth is that the definition of “digital product” is elastic.
+Any place you go in the world, and within the 50 states of the US, will have its own version of the definition, making small additions or omissions in what’s considered a digital product.
+For example, some jurisdictions consider online newspaper subscriptions to be digital services, and other places don’t.

 Some basic characteristics stay the same.
-Here’s how we can generally describe a digital good:
+Here’s how we can generally describe a digital product:

 You receive it via the internet.
 It arrives in an email, or you download it from a website, or you access it by logging into an online portal.
 This product originates from and lives in the digital space and has been made by a digital creator.